-Operational Facility - Under the cash management services provided by MEG B.V, the EQUATE Group entities and TKOC have an overnight cash sweeping facility with MEG B.V.
-Under this arrangement, the EQUATE Group and TKOC sweep selected bank accounts with MEG B.V.
+Operational Facility - Under the cash management services provided by MEG B.V, the Group entities and TKOC have an overnight cash sweeping facility with MEG B.V.
+Under this arrangement, the Company, the subsidiaries of the Group and TKOC sweep selected bank accounts with MEG B.V.
 This allows the subsidiaries and TKOC either to invest or borrow funds on an overnight basis.
 Under the terms of the agreement, the subsidiaries and TKOC can borrow or deposit with MEG B.V at an interest rate of LIBOR plus a positive spread set by the Management.
-The spread is determined by taking into consideration of economic factors such as the creditworthiness of counterpart, characteristics of the debt financing arrangement etc. These are indefinite credit arrangements subject to termination by either party of which the interest is accrued monthly.
+The spread is determined by taking into consideration of economic factors such as the creditworthiness of counterpart, characteristics of the debt financing arrangement etc. Amounts outstanding for the Group as at 31 December 2018 under these arrangements were a net liability of USD 362 million towards TKOC.
+These are indefinite credit arrangements subject to termination by either party of which the interest is accrued monthly.